OlinDSA2025/olindsa2025.github.io/in_class/day02.md

 Now, let's work through the following exercise as a group.

-> **Exercise 1** Come up with one problem where a greedy approach would fail.
+> **Exercise 1**
-> 1. Describe the problem.
-> 2. What is the greedy approach to attempting to solve the problem.
-> 3. Provide a test case that shows the greedy approach fails.
-{: .notice--success}

-> **Exercise 2**
 > 1. Suppose you have a budget of $N$ dollars to purchase flour and that flour can be purchased on day $i$ for $x_i$ dollars per pound.
 Determine the maximum amount of flour you can purchase with your budget.
 Is your algorithm a greedy algorithm? (you can assume that buying a fraction of a pound is allowed).
+How would you modify your algorithm if you were limited to purchasing $M$ pounds of flour each day?
+Is the new algorithm greedy?
 > 2. Determine a greedy algorithm for making change for $N$ cents using quarters, dimes, nickels, and pennies.
 Does your greedy algorithm use the fewest coins possible (make an intuitive argument, no proof necessary)?
 > 3. If the US began minting a 20-cent coin, would a greedy algorithm still solve the optimal change-making problem?
+(Wikipedia has some useful information on [the change-making problem](https://en.wikipedia.org/wiki/Change-making_problem) if you want to learn more)
 {: .notice--success}

 ### Optimal Roadtripping

-> **Exercise 3** You are planning a road trip of $N$ miles.
+> **Exercise 2** You are planning a road trip of $N$ miles.
 Your electric car has a range of $M$ miles.
 There are charging stations located at mile $a_1, a_2, a_3, \ldots, a_k$ (as measured from the start of the route).
 Determine a procedure to figure out the minimum number of recharges you have to make in order to complete the road trip.
 >
-> <button onclick="HideShowElement('HideShow')">Show / Hide Hint 1</button>
+> <button onclick="HideShowElement('HideShow1')">Show / Hide Hint 1</button>
-> <div id="HideShow3" style="display:none">Start by thinking about the first decision you have to make (where to make your first recharging stop).
+> <div id="HideShow1" style="display:none">Start by thinking about the first decision you have to make (where to make your first recharging stop).
 Is there a best first place to stop?</div>
-> <button onclick="HideShowElement('HideShow4')">Show / Hide Hint 2</button>
+> <button onclick="HideShowElement('HideShow2')">Show / Hide Hint 2</button>
-> <div id="HideShow4" style="display:none">Assuming that you recharge completely each time you choose to stop, does it ever make sense to stop at an earlier charging station than you could have reached?</div>
+> <div id="HideShow2" style="display:none">Assuming that you recharge completely each time you choose to stop, does it ever make sense to stop at an earlier charging station than you could have reached?</div>
 {: .notice--success}